jsffeng/quickRCP/README.md

 - From Linux (ubuntu) server to Linux (ubuntu) server
 - From Solaris 8 server to Solaris 10 server

-Bugfix Backlog (To-do):
+Bugfix/Improvement backlog (To-do):
 -------------------
 - rsh hanging has been observed to run rsh to some certain server(although most of Linux/Solaris server are
 okay).
-This may be related to the specfic configuration on the targeted server, however, this will cause
+This may be related to the specific configuration on the targeted server, however, this will cause
-the tool hanging unexpetedly.
+the tool hanging unexpectedly.
 	- Status: Enhanced but no perfect fix yet.
 To support ConnectTimeout option has been done to ssh,
 however, for rsh, not all versions supporting timeout option, e.g. FreeBSD support "-t timeout" for rsh,
 but looks Solaris and ubuntu never support that.
-- Reporting a message like "Deleting the temporary files before quiting ..." for ctrl+c, otherwise, people
+- Reporting a message like "Deleting the temporary files before quitting ..." for ctrl+c, otherwise, people
-may just think ctrl+c is not responding as it could take some time to complete the cleaning-up.
+- So far, it requires double space in the destination side, e.g. to ship a file in 1G bytes, need at least 2G
+disk space in the remote side.
+The reason lies in the fact that the temporary file pieces will also need to
+take space, and the temporary files won't be deleted until the final file generation completes.
+This part
+can be improved by merging each piece of file then deleting the related temporary file at once.
+If following
+this way, for the previous example (i.e. shipping a file in 1G bytes), with assuming we set split number is
+10, we may need only about 1.1G disk space in the destination side.